 - Do not write "Vitals: not provided."
-HR and RR can easily be determined on all patients. - Watch out for commonly missed categories on the PE.
-These include: Back, Pulses, and Lymph Nodes - Avoid "swelling" in the PE if you mean "peripheral edema" - Perform a complete physical exam for the DDX of your HPI.
+HR and RR can easily be determined on all patients. - Avoid "swelling" in the PE if you mean "peripheral edema" - Perform a complete physical exam for the DDX of your HPI.

 Labs and Imaging